stanfordnlp/CoreNLP/index.md

 ## About

-Stanford CoreNLP provides a set of human language technology analysis tools.
+Stanford CoreNLP provides a set of human language technology tools.
 It can give the base forms of words, their parts of speech, whether they are names of companies, people, etc., normalize dates, times, and numeric quantities,